OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/active-directory/develop/active-directory-v2-devquickstarts-node-api.md

     });
     return next();
     }
-    /// Returns hello list of TODOs that were loaded. function listTasks(req, res, next) {
+    /// Returns the list of TODOs that were loaded. function listTasks(req, res, next) {
-    // Resitify currently has a bug that doesn't allow you tooset default headers.
+    // Resitify currently has a bug that doesn't allow you to set default headers.
-    // These headers comply with CORS, and allow us toouse MongoDB Server as our response tooany origin. res.header("Access-Control-Allow-Origin", "*");
+    // These headers comply with CORS, and allow us to use MongoDB Server as our response to any origin. res.header("Access-Control-Allow-Origin", "*");
     res.header("Access-Control-Allow-Headers", "X-Requested-With");
     log.info("listTasks was called for: ", owner);